-Did you know that 92% of women are able to orgasm when alone; however, the number falls to around 60% with a partner?
-This is often found to be psychological, not medical.
+Did you know that 92% of women are able to orgasm when alone; however, the number falls to 60% with a partner?
+The challenge often has a psychological component, not medical.

-Sex therapy is a form of psychotherapy (talk therapy) that discusses concerns with sexuality.
-This could entail a change in sexual desire over the course of a relationship, difficulty with sexual arousal that is left unexplained after medical evaluation, flashbacks during sexual intercourse etc. Many of these concerns have a psychological component and we work within that context through talk therapy.
+Sex counseling can help uncover the root causes of these issues.
+Sex counseling is a form of psychotherapy (talk therapy) that discusses concerns with sexuality.
+This could entail a change in desire over the course of a relationship, difficulty with sexual arousal, sexual concerns left unexplained after medical evaluation or even flashbacks during sexual intercourse.
+Many of these concerns have a psychological component and we work within that context through talk therapy.
+In Houston, sex counseling near you is relatively easy to find as there are a number of therapists available.

-At Liaison., sex therapy is viewed through the lens of the intersection between sexuality and psychology.
-As a sexologist & sex therapist, the goal is dedicated to providing a safe, confidential, and non-judgmental space for individuals to explore their concerns and improve their sexual well-being & overall mindset.
+At Liaison., sex counseling is viewed through the lens of the intersection between sexuality and psychology.
+As a sexologist & qualified sex therapist, my goal is to provide a safe, confidential, and non-judgmental space for individuals to explore their concerns and improve their sexual health, sex life, and overall mindset.
+Clients often seek support for intimacy issues, mismatched desire, and difficulties forming a deeper connection in their relationships.

 Most Common Male Sexual Concerns